Airbnb has closed the Social Gap with its unique service. Originally it was called AirBed & Breakfast, and the short elevator pitch was Forget Hotels.

 Hollywood & Vines is a brilliant example of the creativity behind Airbnb.
 This is how you tie Social Media, Branding and Customer Experience together.

 What Hotels can learn from it

 Together with customers Hotels has a unique opportunity to shape the future of their services and products.
-Social Networking and Collaboration is so much more then Tweets, Likes, Followers, Connections and Mentions.
-Social gatherings is what gives real meaning to the experience.
+Social Networking and Collaboration is so much more then Tweets, Likes, Followers, Connections, and Mentions.
+Social gatherings are what gives real meaning to the experience.

 Get FREE Hotel Social Networking & Collaboration News delivered directly to your email.
 Sign up here today!